 Existing law requires an insurer to keep a list of physicians and chiropractic physicians from which an injured employee may choose to receive treatment from a panel established and maintained by the Administrator.
 Existing law also sets forth procedures and limitations governing the removal of a physician or chiropractic physician from an insurer's list.
-(NRS 616C.087, 616C.090) Section 14 of this bill: (1) prohibits an insurer from removing a physician or chiropractic physician from the insurer's list except as expressly provided in existing law; and (2) requires an insurer to replace any physician or chiropractic physician who is removed from the list within 60 days.
-Sections 4, 6, 7, 12 and 13 of this bill: (1) require an insurer to keep a list of certain providers of health care other than a physician or chiropractic physician, which section 1 of this bill designates as an “industrial provider of health care,” from which an injured employee may choose to receive treatment from a panel established and maintained by the Administrator; and (2) establish certain requirements and restrictions concerning the selection of such an industrial provider of health care.
-Section 2 of this bill makes a conforming change so that the definition of “industrial provider of health care” applies to the provisions of existing law governing industrial insurance.
+(NRS 616C.087, 616C.090) Section 14 of this bill: (1) prohibits an insurer from removing a physician or chiropractic physician from the insurer's list except as expressly provided in existing law; (2) requires an insurer, under certain circumstances, to replace any physician or chiropractic physician who is removed from the list within 60 days; (3) authorizes certain audits and revisions of the insurer's list; and (4) revises certain filing requirements relating to the insurer's list.

 Existing law provides that an injury or disease sustained by an employee that is caused by stress is compensable under industrial insurance if it arose out of and in the course of his or her employment.
 Existing law sets forth the manner by which such an injury must be proven to have arisen out of and in the course of the employment.
 Under existing law, with certain exceptions, such an injury is deemed to arise out of and in the course of employment only if the employee proves certain elements by clear and convincing medical or psychiatric evidence.
-(NRS 616C.180) Section 17 of this bill eliminates provisions that make such method of proof the only method, with certain exceptions, by which an employee may prove that such an injury arose in and out of the course of employment.
-Section 17 additionally eliminates the standard of clear and convincing evidence and instead requires proof by medical, psychological or psychiatric evidence.
+(NRS 616C.180) Section 17 of this bill instead requires proof by clear and convincing medical, psychological or psychiatric evidence.
+Section 17 also requires an insurer to maintain and submit to the Administrator a list of certain providers of mental health care from which an injured employee may choose.

 Section 20 of this bill requires the Chief of the Hearings Division of the Department of Administration to maintain and make accessible to the public on the Internet website of the Division, a calendar of all matters which are before hearing officers and appeals officers.